Conditions may be improving in the search for Brian Laundrie, who officials say was under surveillance before disappearing - KTVZ

 “It seems the water in the preserve is receding and certain areas are more accessible to search,” said Steve Bertolino.
 “The entire Laundrie family is grateful for the hard work of the dedicated members of law enforcement that have been searching the preserve for Brian over the last few weeks.
 Hopefully, Brian will be located soon.”

+Police spokesperson Josh Taylor told CNN’s Randi Kaye the search has been prompted entirely by information from Laundrie’s parents, who said he planned to hike in the reserve in mid-September and hasn’t been seen since.

+Taylor told CNN they have not found any physical evidence of Laundrie but plan to continue the search until they have better information.

-Officers from multiple law enforcement agencies have been looking for Laundrie since September 17, when his family told authorities that he left days earlier for the nearby Carlton Reserve.
+Officers from multiple law enforcement agencies have been looking for Laundrie since September 17.

 Laundrie returned to Florida on September 1 without Petito, and after her disappearance was reported he and his family rebuffed initial attempts by law enforcement to speak with them directly.

-North Port Police Department spokesman Josh Taylor told CNN’s Randi Kaye that police were surveilling Brian Laundrie as best as they legally could before he disappeared.
+Laundrie was being surveilled by police — as best authorities could do so legally — before he disappeared, North Port Police Department spokesperson Josh Taylor told CNN’s Randi Kaye Thursday.
 At the time, Laundrie was not wanted for arrest and Petito was still missing.
 Her remains were discovered September 19 in Teton County, Wyoming.

-Laundrie has not been charged in Petito’s death, though he is the subject of a federal arrest warrant for unauthorized use of another person’s debit card in the days after she last spoke with her family.
+Laundrie has not been charged in Petito’s death, but he now is the subject of a federal arrest warrant for unauthorized use of another person’s debit card in the days after she last spoke with her family.

-Authorities never spoke with Laundrie before he went missing, CNN has learned.
+Authorities never spoke with Laundrie before he went missing.
 When police were at the family home on September 11, the day Petito was reported missing, Laundrie was not seen and there was no opportunity to speak with him, Taylor told CNN.

+On September 17, when police spoke with Laundrie’s parents after they reported him missing, they refused to address Petito’s disappearance, which police described as “odd,” Taylor said.
+Laundrie’s parents, who had their lawyer on speaker phone, would only speak about their son missing.

 Additionally, authorities do not have in their possession the phones Laundrie and Petito had on their trip, Taylor said.
 Police searched the van used on the trip that Laundrie drove back to Florida but neither phone was there, Taylor said.